 MISSION: NDU College of Information and Cyberspace (NDU CIC) mission is to prepare its graduates to lead national security institutions and advance global security in the information environment.

-The college was established in 1988 and delivered its first educational program in 1990.
+HISTORY: The college was established in 1988 and delivered its first educational program in 1990.
 The NDU CIC (once known as IRMC) relocated from the Navy Yard to Fort Lesley J. McNair (Washington DC waterfront) in 1992, and over the last 25 years has developed numerous graduate certificate programs, cyber laboratories (SCADA, Attack & Defend), national and international partnerships, and its own Master’s Degree.
 Key stakeholders of the college include the DoD Joint Staff, DoD Chief Information Officer, and DoD Comptroller.

 The CIC is made up of two schools